chastik/WissKI/01_Session/03U_WissKI-Nutshell.md

 -->

+# SODa WissKI-ISWC25 Bits

-# Develop and implement your data model
+Develop and implement your data model

 From collection to diagram - understanding and explaining

+Unit 3:  WissKI in a nutshell - Short introduction to WissKI and its architecture.

+Duration: approx. 15 Min.

 ## WissKI in a Nutshell